Carlo Neri (alias)

 In the Undercover Policing Inquiry

-Mitting at this point in time was opposed to publishing of the real name of Carlo Neri (and of other undercover officers for that matter) because it would lead to interference under Article 8(2) of the Euopean Convention of Human Rights, the right to private and family life.
+At this point in time, Mitting was opposed to publishing of the real name of Carlo Neri (and of other undercover officers for that matter) as it would interfere with Article 8(2) of the Euopean Convention of Human Rights, the right to private and family life.
 Also, the Chair stated, those who claim sexual relationships with him would not need to know his real name in order to give evidence in acts committed by him under his cover name.
 Mitting suggests Neri can give evidence from behind a screen.

-Responding to these submissions, the Non-Police/State Core Participants or NPSCPs (as the people spied upon are called in the Inquiry) explained they already knew Carlo's real name.
+However, the case of Carlo Neri was notable in that the people who investigated him discovered his real name in the process of confirming he was an undercover officer.
+Thus, responding to the Inquiry, the Non-Police/State Core Participants or NPSCPs (as the people spied upon are called in the Inquiry) explained they already knew Carlo's real name.
 Mitting asked the NPSCPs to reconsider their position that HN104's real name should be released.
 They declined as the Inquiry failed to publish any further details on Neri.

-In October 2017, Mitting understood he could not prevent publication of Neri's real name.
-During the public hearing of 21 November, it was effectively recognised that Carlo's real name was going to be published, the matter simply being who did it.
+In October 2017, Mitting wrote that he could not prevent publication of Neri's real name by other parties outside of the Inquiry.
+And during the public hearing of 21 November, it was effectively recognised that Carlo's real name was going to be published, the matter effectively reduced to who did it.
 Mitting requested that the NPSCPs stayed their hand on releasing the real name until a closed hearing was held to consider management of the process.
+Mitting had also modified his position more general, stating during the opening of the hearings of November 2017, that there was a moral obligation that where women had been targeted for relationships by undercover police there was a moral obligation to disclose real names to any women so deceived.

 Applications from MPS & N104's lawyer to restrict publication of real name only; also received were personal statements from his family and expert medical report; final risk assessment from MPS awaited.
 Open versions published: open application for restriction order (MPS), open application for restriction order (S&G), Open supplementary application for restriction order (S&G), open medical assessment, open personal statement (1), open personal statement (2), open statement by HN104's partner, open statement by HN104's relative